0x326/miami-university-senior-capstone-project/CONTRIBUTING.md

   1. For each sprint, create a GitLab [milestone] with proper start and end dates
   1. For user stories in the current sprint's backlog, assign their respective GitLab [issues] to the [milestone]
+  1. When someone decides to tackle a user story, list him as a [assignee] to the GitLab issue

 - During a sprint: